daswass/ha-podcast-index/README.md

   - `search_or_id`: The search term or podcast ID used to find the podcast
   - `feed_url`: The RSS feed URL of the podcast

-### Service
+### Services

-The integration provides a single service for playing episodes:
+The integration provides several services for managing podcasts and playing episodes:

 #### Search and Play